blueOkiris/simple-web-browser/README.md

 - a refresh button
 - a bookmarks menu including a folders system
 - a sync menu for loggin in/logging out
+- a button for updating the adblocker filter rules.

 Events from the main window like searching or creating a bookmark call plugins to do the dirty work.
 To see what the plugin supports, look in `core/src/plugin.rs`

 The mobile app has yet to be thought about.
-Might go the easy route and just try to compile for WebAsm, create a webview wrapper for android, and get it to run in that, or I might try to actually make a new interface.
+Might try to compile for WebAsm, create a webview wrapper for android, and get it to run in that, or I might try to actually make a new interface.
 Has not been decided yet.